What Is Asset Protection Planning?

 While no one’s future financial situation is fully known, some people may be more of a target if they do not set up some protective receptacle for their money.
 Doctors, anesthesiologists, and the like who may become subjects of medical malpractice lawsuits may want to establish an asset protection plan sooner rather than later.
 Hedge fund managers and traders may also want to get something in place once their careers begin to take off.

 Before making an appointment with an estate planning lawyer, you may want to check to see if they have tax experience.
-It is a good idea to utilize the services of an attorney, like an estate planning lawyer in Philadelphia, PA, with a background in tax law to set up your asset protection plan.
+It is a good idea to utilize the services of an attorney, with a background in tax law to set up your asset protection plan.
 If using a firm, there should be one such attorney on staff who can consult.